Asheq/public-notes/vim/bugs-and-request.md

     - gUw => check `[ and `] => this is correct
     - yw => check `[ and `] => bug: `] is one character to the right
     - insert text => check `[ and `] => bug: `] is one character to the right

+- Default neovim colorscheme causes NonText highlight group (and linked Whitespace highlight group ) to "disappear" inside visual selection.
+This is not ideal.
     ```

 # Requests to make to neovim